 We are also taking extended measures to further protect our patients and team.
 Please check our website regularly for details, as we continually update it describing new infection control protocols, since these measures are continually evolving as more information develops.

 The following information details the measures that will be enacted (in addition to our already existing infection control protocol):

-- Reviewing health histories for ALL upcoming and incoming appointed patients and determining their COVID-19 risk factors: 1. respiratory symptoms, 2. fever, 3. potential past contact with someone else that has been diagnosed with COVID-19.
-Patients that meet ANY of these (or other) risk factors may be asked to reschedule.
+- Health history review for ALL upcoming and incoming appointed patients and determining their COVID-19 risk factors: 1. respiratory symptoms, 2. fever >100.4 Fº, 4. pending COVID-19 test results, 3. potential past contact with someone else that has been diagnosed with COVID-19.
+Patients that meet ANY of these (or other) risk factors, or are otherwise symptomatic, may be asked to reschedule.

-- Patients with other high-risk medical conditions (heart disease, emphysema, COPD, diabetes, etc.) MAY be recommended to reschedule.
+- Patients with other high-risk medical conditions (heart disease, emphysema, COPD, diabetes, etc.) MAY be recommended to schedule to a later date.

 - A hand sanitizer hygiene station, tissues and a hands-free trash bin will be available for use to all in-coming and out-going patients in the reception area.

 - Completion of a "COVID-19 Patient Disclosure" form.

 - The reception area will be continually disnifected throughout the day as patients arrive and leave.

 - Signs will be posted in the reception area detailing proper hand hygiene, respiratory hygiene and cough etiquette.